 There were opportunities for the public and stakeholders to share their perspectives and help the City to adjust fare options proposed within Smart Fare.

 - In July 2018, Edmontonians were invited to provide feedback about how the City sets transit fares, provides discounts and recovers operating costs for transit service through an online survey.

 - There were eight invitation focus groups were held in May 2018 with seniors, low income transit users, cash-only users, monthly pass holders, and regional transit users.
 Key findings from the May workshops include:

-- Pay-As-You-Go and Fare Capping was well received
+- Pay-As-You-Go and Fare Capping were well-received

 - Distance-based Fares were received favourably when linked to other fare concepts (minimum and maximum fares, Pay-As-You-Go and Fare Capping)

 - Significant public education and change management program will be critical to ensure the success of the Smart Fare program

 - In June 2018, one focus group was held with clients and staff at the Winnifred Stewart Association, and four in depth interviews were conducted with DATS Advisory Group committee members.
 The focus of these sessions was to incorporate the perspectives of Edmontonians with physical and/or cognitive challenges (or those who work with them).